HUMBO: Bridging Response Generation and Facial Expression Synthesis: HUMBO

 \subsection{Data Preparation}

-In this work, we focus on dialogue generation, however, most of the textual emotional datasets consist of emotion labels of only individual words, sentences or documents, which makes it challenging to discuss the contextual flow of emotions.
-IEMOCAP database \cite{busso2008iemocap} provides emotion labels for each utterance, however, it carries the risk of overacting because of being created by actors performing emotions \cite{chen2018emotionlines}.
-In the labeling process of IEMOCAP, the annotators only watch the videos instead of reading the transcripts, which means they may make the decisions only base on the facial expression or the prosodic features without realizing the actual meaning of the words.
+In this work, we focus on response generation, however, most of the textual emotional datasets consist of emotion labels of only individual words, sentences or documents, which makes it challenging to discuss the contextual flow of emotions.
+Although the IEMOCAP database \cite{busso2008iemocap} provides emotion labels for each utterance, it was created by actors performing emotions, and hence carries the risk of overacting \cite{chen2018emotionlines}.
+Moreover, the annotators label the emotions by watching the videos instead of reading the transcripts , which means the annotators may make the decision only depend on the facial expression or the prosodic features without realizing the meaning of the words.
 Considering such potential bias, we decide to combine separate vision and language datasets according to our needs.

-For language part, we choose EmotionLines \cite{chen2018emotionlines}, which contains a total of 29245 labeled utterances from 2000 dialogues.
-Each utterance in dialogues is labeled with one of seven emotions, six Ekman’s basic emotions plus the neutral emotion.
-Each labeling was accomplished by 5 workers, and for each utterance in a label, the emotion category with the highest votes was set as the label of the utterance.
-Those utterances voted as more than two different emotions were put into the non-neutral category.
-Therefore the dataset has a total of 8 types of emotion labels, anger, disgust, fear, happiness, sadness, surprise, neutral, and non-neutral.
+For language part, we choose the Emotion Detection dataset from Emory NLP \cite{zahiri2017emotion}, which is collected from the transcripts of the TV show \emph{Friends}.
+The corpus comprises 97 episodes, 897 scenes, and 12,606 utterances, where each utterance is annotated with one emotion label.
+The emotions have 7 types in total, the six primary emotions in the Feeling Wheel \cite{Willcox1982TheFW}, sad, mad, scared, powerful, peaceful, joyful, and a default emotion of neutral.
+Each label was accomplished by 4 crowd workers, and for each utterance in a label, the emotion with the highest number of votes was set as the gold label of the utterance.